openstack/kuryr-kubernetes/doc/source/specs/pike/fuxi_kubernetes.rst

-Similarly, for each update or deletion of PVC, the volume provisioner will call fuxi server to update or delete the corresponding storage assets at OpenStack and PVs at k8s.
+Similarly, for each update or deletion of PVC, the volume provisioner will call fuxi server to update or delete the corresponding storage assets at OpenStack and PVs at Kubernetes.

 FlexVolume Driver
 -----------------
-FlexVolume [3] is a k8s volume plugin that allows vendor to write their own driver to support custom storage solutions.
+FlexVolume [3] is a Kubernetes volume plugin that allows vendor to write their own driver to support custom storage solutions.
 This spec proposes to implement a FlexVolume driver that enables Kubelet to consume the provisioned storage assets.
 The FlexVolume driver will implement the FlexVolume's driver interface